vimpostor/blog/content/minimalistic-web-design.md

 Recently a blog post called [JavaScript Bloat in 2024](https://tonsky.me/blog/js-bloat/) made the rounds, essentially putting up a wall of shame for the most bloated websites, with Slack taking the crown shipping a whopping 55MB of bloat in Javascript alone.
 If this is what modern web development best practices have ended up in, then it is not surprising that people think they need a CDN, load balancing and a Kubernetes cluster just to deploy their simple blog, which ideally would just amount to serving a bunch of static files.

-Personally, I run this blog on a single virtual server and I often get asked why I don't use something like Github Pages, after all I could get the benefits of a global CDN for free.
+Personally, I run this blog on a single virtual server and I see absolutely no advantage in hosting it on something like Github Pages, despite it being completely free.
-First of all I just like to self-host all my own stuff, because it gives me total control over everything.
-But realistically, there really is no advantage to using a CDN for simple websites like a blog.
+Not only would I lose the control that I have when I self-host, but realistically there really is no point in using a CDN for simple websites such as a blog.

 Following some basic web hygiene, any website will still load reasonably fast even when accessed on a spotty connection from the other side of the globe.
 In fact, I dare you to press `F12` and enable simulated throttling in the network settings, then reload this website.
 It will probably still load faster than most other websites over a stable fiber-optic connection.